xxxbf0222/COMP34812/Solution1/1st_sol_model_card.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-The model was training on more than 21K claim-evidence pairs with binary labels indicating relevance/irrelevance (train.csv).
-A Part-of-Speech (POS) tokenizer is implemented and used to dealing with input texts.
+The model was training on more than 21K claim-evidence pairs with binary labels indicating relevance/irrelevance ([train.csv](../data/train.csv)).
+A **Part-of-Speech (POS)** tokenizer is implemented and used to dealing with input texts.

 ### Training Procedure

 <!-- This relates heavily to the Technical Specifications.
 Content here should link to that section when it is relevant to the training procedure. -->

 The model was trained totally on the training set (train.csv), and trained for 30 epochs.
 Word embeddings are frozen during training.
 After each epoch, the model runs an evaluation on the development set (dev.csv), and record its accuracy and f1-score.
-Due to the unbalance in training set, weighted f1-score is used as the performace indicator.
+Due to the unbalance in training set, **weighted f1-score** is used as the performace indicator.
 If the current f1-score is higher than previous epochs, the model will be considered as the current best model, and saved by covering a previous best model.

-Cross Entropy Loss is used by default, but the Focus Loss is also implemented and supported.
+Cross Entropy Loss is used by default, but the Focal Loss is also implemented and supported.
 Since the training data is unbalance, class weights is applied in loss function.

 #### Training Hyperparameters